Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/07-react/README.md

   npm start
   ```

-  🔎 First of all, chech your `react` application is up and running!
+  🔎 First of all, check your `react` application is up and running!

   🔎 Then, look at the dev-tools `network` tab (refresh if needed) and, apart from the source code ES modules we already know, you will see a couple of `vite` pre-bundled dependencies: `react-dom_client` and `react_jsx-dev-runtime`.
 Take a look at both requests, they share a few things in common: